 Step #6: Work on Your Relationship Together

 Up until this point, your spouse should be actively working on their sin and themselves.
 After this sin is under control, you can began to work on communication and other couples issues.
+Many times, you need a marriage counselor to help you work on issues and work through this process.
+I recommend that you find a counselor who is a member of the AACC (American Association of Christian Counselors).

 You Might Be Wondering…